|Position:||Lecturer in Psychology|

 - PGCLT(HE) (Canterbury Christ Church University)

-- Children’s ethnic identity development in multicultural settings
+- Children’s ethnic and religious identity development in multicultural settings

-- Public responses to anthropogenic climate change, particularly scepticism
+- Public perceptions of and responses to anthropogenic climate change, particularly scepticism

 Ruth would be delighted to hear from you if you’re interested in collaboration or PhD research in any of these areas.